Mansion of the Living Dead: Release

-Severin Films released it on DVD on October 31, 2006.
+Severin Films released it on DVD on October 31, 2006, and on BluRay on April 13, 2023.

 Reception

 Ian Jane of DVD Talk rated it 3.5/5 stars and wrote, "More of an artsy softcore romp than a horror film, Mansion Of The Living Dead should still appeal to those who appreciate the low budget charm of Franco's erotic films and who dig the odd touches that can be found in so much of his work."
 Rob Lineberger of DVD Verdict wrote that the film consists mostly of boring scenes where the actresses walk around the set.

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "The film is marked throughout, however, by a disturbing hostility toward women: they are sexual objects from the start to the finish, and the voyeuristic impulse would seem less offensive if it weren't accompanied by unashamed misogynistic violence."
 Dendle called the zombies featured in the film "among the ideological and aesthetic low-points of the species".